GeethanadhP/xml-avro/README.md

   avscFile: "books.avsc"        # Avsc file to save as - Optional (Uses the xsdFile to assume the output)
   stringTimestamp: true         # Represent timestamp as string instead of long
   onlyFirstRootElement: true    # Only process the first root element (useful with nested xsds).
 Default value is false.
+  rootElementQName: "{ns}name"  # Only generate schema for root element matching this QName
 ```